-The subject project, following the proposed Tax Credit renovation, will offer 109 units with Section 8 rental assistance and one unit that will operate exclusively under Tax Credit program guidelines targeted to households with incomes of up to 60% of the Area Median Income (AMI).
+The subject project, following the proposed Tax Credit renovation, will offer 76 units with Section 8 rental assistance.

 Since none of the existing Tax Credit properties in the Site PMA are restricted to seniors, our comparative analysis considers two existing general occupancy properties from within the Site PMA that offer one-bedroom units in addition to three senior-restricted Tax Credit properties outside the Site PMA but within the Greater Atlanta area that offer one-bedroom units.
-These out-of-market properties are located between 10.1 and 11.8 miles from the site and will not compete directly with the site because they garner support from different geographic areas.
+These out-of-market properties are located between 10.4 and 12.0 miles from the site and will not compete directly with the site because they garner support from different geographic areas.
+We did not identify any non-subsidized Tax Credit units of a studio floorplan.

 Note that for this analysis, we only consider non-subsidized properties.
-This enables us to consider the competitiveness of the project in the non-subsidized scenario in the unlikely event the rental assistance is unavailable and all units at the project operate exclusively under Tax Credit program guidelines.
+This enables us to consider the competitiveness of the project in the non-subsidized scenario in the unlikely event the rental assistance is unavailable and the project operates exclusively under Tax Credit program guidelines.